Economy of Finland: Data

 The following table shows the main economic indicators in 1980–2017.
 Inflation under 2% is in green.
+Estimates begin after 2021.

 Agriculture

 Finland's climate and soils make growing crops a particular challenge.
 The country lies between 60° and 70° north latitude - as far north as Alaska - and has severe winters and relatively short growing seasons that are sometimes interrupted by frosts.
 However, because the Gulf Stream and the North Atlantic Drift Current moderate the climate, and because of the relatively low elevation of the land area, Finland contains half of the world's arable land north of 60° north latitude.
 In response to the climate, farmers have relied on quick-ripening and frost-resistant varieties of crops.
 Most farmland had originally been either forest or swamp, and the soil had usually required treatment with lime and years of cultivation to neutralise excess acid and to develop fertility.
 Irrigation was generally not necessary, but drainage systems were often needed to remove excess water.

 Until the late nineteenth century, Finland's isolation required that most farmers concentrate on producing grains to meet the country's basic food needs.
 In the fall, farmers planted rye; in the spring, southern and central farmers started oats, while northern farmers seeded barley.
 Farms also grew small quantities of potatoes, other root crops, and legumes.
 Nevertheless, the total area under cultivation was still small.
 Cattle grazed in the summer and consumed hay in the winter.
 Essentially self-sufficient, Finland engaged in very limited agricultural trade.

 This traditional, almost autarkic, production pattern shifted sharply during the late nineteenth century, when inexpensive imported grain from Russia and the United States competed effectively with local grain.
 At the same time, rising domestic and foreign demand for dairy products and the availability of low-cost imported cattle feed made dairy and meat production much more profitable.
 These changes in market conditions induced Finland's farmers to switch from growing staple grains to producing meat and dairy products, setting a pattern that persisted into the late 1980s.

 In response to the agricultural depression of the 1930s, the government encouraged domestic production by imposing tariffs on agricultural imports.
 This policy enjoyed some success: the total area under cultivation increased, and farm incomes fell less sharply in Finland than in most other countries.
-Barriers to grain imports stimulated a return to mixed farming, and by 1938 Finland's farmers were able to meet roughly 90 percent of the domestic demand for grain.
+Barriers to grain imports stimulated a return to mixed farming, and by 1938 Finland's farmers were able to meet roughly 90% of the domestic demand for grain.